tomasc/mongoid_localized_presence_validator/README.md

 # Mongoid Localized Presence Validator

-This patch of the [mongoid](https://github.com/mongodb/mongoid) presence validator makes it easier to work with localized fields.

-It adds the possibility to validate the presence of certain locales or the app's default locale.
+This patch of the [mongoid](https://github.com/mongodb/mongoid) presence validator makes it easier to work with localized fields by adding the possibility to validate the presence of certain locales or the app's default locale.

 ## Installation